 Musical scales and notation Scales practise, repetitive sight-reading When motor memory is established Improvisation, composition tasks KS2-KS4 Music

 The key decision point in each row is "when to switch".
 Switching too early , before the memory trace is stable , results in failed retrievals that are demoralising rather than productive.
-Waiting too long keeps pupils in passive repetition when they could be building durable retrieval pathways.
+Waiting too long keeps learners in passive repetition when they could be building durable retrieval pathways.
 Rosenshine (2012) suggests 80% success rate on practise items as a reliable indicator that foundational knowledge is solid enough for retrieval challenge to begin.

 The Spacing Decision

 Once rote learning has established an initial trace, spacing determines how long it survives.
 Cepeda et al. (2006) reviewed 254 studies on distributed practise and found that spacing review sessions by at least 10-20% of the desired retention interval produces significantly better long-term retention than massed practise.
-For a pupil needing to remember material for a GCSE six months away, that means review sessions at least two to three weeks apart.
+For a learner needing to remember material for a GCSE six months away, that means review sessions at least two to three weeks apart.
 Daily chanting in the week before an exam is the least effective use of revision time for material that should have been spaced over months.

 Combining Rote and Active Learning